Friday, October 3, 2025

 Photo Credit: Etan Horowitz

-My own reality is a bit different.
-I think we began taking one nice vacation a year when my grandson, Jack, was five and my granddaughter, Lucy was two.
+I began an annual tradition of hosting my daughter, Daphne, her husband Etan, and my grandchildren Jack, 14, and Lucy, 11 on one special vacation a year when the kids were very young.
 We traveled to resorts in Maui and Kaua’i for the children’s spring breaks.
 We also traveled to a beautiful Club Med in Ixtapa, Mexico and an okay Club Med in Cancun.

 Etan is a genius at logistics when he has the time.
-He knows the best places to eat, the coolest activities, and the best places to shop.
+He knows the best places to eat, the coolest things to do, and the best places to shop.
 Daphne has little interest in trip planning.
 When I text her my thoughts for places to eat or visit, she typically responds: “Mom, start a Google doc.”

-So I've proposed that we have a family meeting when I visit the kids at their home outside Philly in a few weeks.
-I hope that Jack, now 14 and Lucy 11, will tear themselves away from their electronics long enough to take part in the discussion.
+So I've proposed that we have a family meeting when I get to Philly next week.
+I hope that Jack and Lucy, will tear themselves away from their electronics long enough to take part in the discussion.

 While I prefer hotels featuring sumptuous breakfast buffets, Etan tells me that Airbnb rentals are likely to be more centrally located, and will allow for four bedrooms and two bathrooms.
 I’m willing to cede his points even though I worry Airbnb’s can be quirky.